 PARKS AND RECREATION

-- The Talley Fitness Center will reopen on Monday, June 22, 2020, with safety precautions and a reservation system in place for members only.
-More information will be shared with fitness center members on the new protocols by Thursday, June 18, 2020.
+- The Talley Fitness Center is open with safety precautions and a reservation system in place for members only.

-Basketball courts, tennis courts, in-line rinks, and skate parks are open.
+- All park playgrounds, pavilions, basketball courts, tennis courts, in-line rinks, the Dog Park, and skate parks are open.
 Users are encouraged to practice physical distancing, practice proper hand hygiene, and avoid large gatherings.

-The Dog Park is open for use.
+- Parks remain open to the community.
 Users are encouraged to practice physical distancing, practice proper hand hygiene, and avoid large gatherings.

 WEINBERG CENTER FOR THE ARTS